Catamorphisms

 So what are we missing?
 Sure, we forgot to process the right-child’s.
 We put them all

-.
+trees in the stack.
 If yes, we need to loop on those.
-Only if the stack
+Only if the stack is empty

 |